Dr. Jeffrey W. Stehr

 Acknowledgments

-My research (meaning "me") is supported by the Maryland Department of the Environment and the Maryland Department of Natural Resources, USDA, and NSF.
+My research (meaning "me") is supported by the Maryland Department of the Environment, the Maryland Department of Natural Resources and NASA.

 Personal: